sinallur/Code_Challenge/README.md

 2) # Functional Requirements:

- # 2.1) The app should prompt the user for a search string.
+ 2.1) #The app should prompt the user for a search string.
+      #(you may use popular search strings like 'dogs','cats','New York', ‘Java’... etc.)

  from the class books.py
  search(query,max) method allows to search any query (eg: 'Python')
     along with the max value (default/minimum here I have given is 20)

- #Execution:
+ Execution:

  To execute this
   In the terminal
  $python3 books.py search python

- #OUTPUT: List of books available for given Search: 20
+ OUTPUT: List of books available for given Search: 20

  When max value is dynamically given as 40

  $python3 books.py search python 40

- #OUTPUT: List of books available for given Search: 40
+ OUTPUT: List of books available for given Search: 40

-#  (you may use popular search strings like 'dogs','cats','New York', ‘Java’... etc.)

  $python3 books.py search Java

  #OUTPUT: List of books available for given Search: Java

-# 2.2) The app should allow a user to add specific books from the search results to a virtual bookshelf
+2.2) #The app should allow a user to add specific books from the search results to a virtual bookshelf

 from the class books.py

 add(id): method allows to add the books to the virtual bookshelf with the book id

-#Execution:
+Execution:

  $python3 books.py add

    Please enter a Book Id to add it in to your shelf: diqHjRjMhW0C

- #OUTPUT: Added Successfully
+ OUTPUT: Added Successfully

   $python3 books.py add

    Please enter a Book Id to add it in to your shelf: OmeDCwAAQBAJ

- #OUTPUT: Added Successfully
+ OUTPUT: Added Successfully

-# 2.3) The app should also be able to persist bookshelf to disk
+2.3) #The app should also be able to persist bookshelf to disk

-# 2.4) The app should be able to load virtual bookshelf from step #3
+2.4) #The app should be able to load virtual bookshelf from step #3

 A json file bookshelf.json is added each time we add the book into the list.
 Please check the file bookshelf.json for the disk content.